IBM/wc-devops-utilities/README.md

 ## Build  ##

-Note: before you run build, make user your machine has installed docker ( DockerCE or EE  17.06 ) and You can connect to internet well
+Note: before you run build, make user your machine has installed Docker ( DockerCE or EE  17.06 ) and You can connect to internet well

-1. Located to path commerce-devops-utilities/kubernetes/DeployController and run command to build DeployController Docker image
+1. Located to path `commerce-devops-utilities/kubernetes/DeployController` and run command to build DeployController Docker image

     ```
     ./BuildDocker.sh